 7. Visit Galway Cathedral

-8. See the fastest flowing river in Europe
+8. See the Fastest Flowing River in Europe

-9. Add the Collegiate Church of St. Nicholas
+9. Explore the Collegiate Church of St. Nicholas

-To keep that cultural ball rolling, the locals recommend adding the Collegiate Church of St. Nicholas to your itinerary.
+To keep that cultural ball rolling, the locals recommend adding the Collegiate Church of St. Nicholas to your Galway itinerary.
 Founded in 1320, it’s the largest medieval parish church in the country.
 Its rich history supported by beautiful monuments and memorials have been a center of attraction for many centuries.
-Even such a prominent persona as Christopher Columbus visited the church in late 15th century.
+Even such a prominent persona as Christopher Columbus visited the church in the late 15th century.

-10. Do your banking at Lynch’s Castle
+10. Do Your Banking at Lynch’s Castle

 12. Check out Spanish Arch

-13. Visit Fishery Watchtower Museum
+13. Visit Fisheries Watchtower Museum